Updated Aug. 1, 2023

 If you have recently been diagnosed with or exposed to COVID-19 or are concerned that you have symptoms, you may be wondering what to do next.

-First things first: if you are concerned that you may have COVID-19 because you have symptoms, get tested right away, regardless of vaccination status.
-If you are concerned that you have COVID-19 because you know you had an exposure to someone who was diagnosed with COVID-19, get tested at least 5 full days after your last exposure.
+If you are concerned that you have COVID-19 because you were exposed to someone who was diagnosed with COVID-19, get tested at least 5 full days after your last exposure.
 If you were exposed and are experiencing symptoms and testing negative, consider getting tested again in another 2-3 days as some tests may not detect an early infection due to low viral load.

 If You Are Concerned You Have COVID-19